Standing Committees, Committees, and Task Forces

 Public Policy Committee

-The Public Policy Committee will be cognizant of emerging national issues that affect women and girls as they work with AAUW staff to review and approve the six-month public policy priority levels on federal issues; research and curate proposed changes from member suggestions; develop, revise, and implement the biennial Public Policy Program; support affiliate advocacy efforts; and review grants as appropriate.
+The Public Policy Committee will be cognizant of emerging national issues that affect women and girls as they work with AAUW staff to review and approve the six-month public policy priority levels on federal issues; research and curate proposed changes from member suggestions; develop, revise, and implement the biennial Public Policy Priorities; support affiliate advocacy efforts; and review grants as appropriate.

 Time commitment: Monthly committee calls as needed.
 Also required to conduct state outreach, join state public policy committee calls, and remain up-to-date on AAUW public policy issues.